-Church of the Holy City Tower Repair Project (2019) Name of Historic Site: Church of the Holy City Site Address: 1611 16th Street NW Organization: Washington Society of the New Jerusalem Funding Source: Mid-Century Modern & Religious Properties Grant Type: Bricks & Mortar Grant Amount: \$50,000 Approved Project Scope: Dating to 1896, the Church of the Holy City's prominent tower on 16th Street NW has structural integrity issues, including unstable pinnacles and moisture penetration.
-This project seeks to make the tower safe through repairs to the pinnacles and wood roof, and repointing of the stone masonry.

-Historic Preservation of Georgetown Lutheran Church 1914 Bell Tower (2020) Name of Historic Site: Georgetown Lutheran Church Site Address: 1556 Wisconsin Avenue NW Organization: Georgetown Lutheran Church Funding Source: Mid-Century Modern & Religious Properties Grant Type: Bricks & Mortar Grant Amount: \$58,060 Approved Project Scope: This project is two-fold, as it will directly address both the property's history and its long-term sustainability in Georgetown.
+Church of the Holy City Tower Repair Project (2019) Name of Historic Site: Church of the Holy City Site Address: 1611 16th Street NW Organization: Washington Society of the New Jerusalem Funding Source: Mid-Century Modern & Religious Properties Grant Type: Bricks & Mortar Grant Amount: \$50,000 Approved Project Scope: This project initially sought to address this church tower's unstable pinnacles standing above 16th Street NW.
+However, as the project progressed, it was recommended that the tower's heavily-damaged flooring, including in the balcony's nave, be replaced.
+Thus, flooring and roof repairs were completed.
+Separately (and not part of this grant), structural repairs were eventually made to the stone masonry, including the pinnacles.
+Thanks to the repairs, the Church of the Holy City (1896) can continue to safely serve its congregants and the wider community.
+Historic Preservation of Georgetown Lutheran Church 1914 Bell Tower (2020) - In Progress Name of Historic Site: Georgetown Lutheran Church Site Address: 1556 Wisconsin Avenue NW Organization: Georgetown Lutheran Church Funding Source: Mid-Century Modern & Religious Properties Grant Type: Bricks & Mortar Grant Amount: \$58,060 Approved Project Scope: This project is two-fold, as it will directly address both the property's history and its long-term sustainability in Georgetown.
 First and foremost, the bell tower will be restored to how it looked in 1914.
 This will be done by removing additions and repairs made over 20 years ago.
 This restoration will also address moisture penetration and structural reinforcement.
 Additionally, the site will gain new staircases, and see the removal of a structure (dating to 1943) that the church does not deem historically or architecturally significant to its congregation.

 Asbury UMC Exterior Masonry Repairs (2020)

-Name of Historic Site: Asbury United Methodist
+Name of Historic Site: Asbury United Methodist Church

-Church

 Site Address: 926 11th Street NW

 Organization: Asbury United Methodist Church Funding Source: Mid-Century Modern & Religious

 Properties

 Grant Type: Bricks & Mortar

 Grant Amount: \$58,060

-Approved Project Scope: Unaddressed moisture penetration has led to structural damage at this historic African American congregation - dating to 1836.
-This damage is visible on the interior.
-Thus, this project will fix the damage through various repairs, including replacing some stone masonry, repointing, and addressing damaged gutters.
-These treatments will
+Approved Project Scope: Unaddressed moisture penetration had led to structural damage at this historic African American congregation, dating to 1836.
+This damage was visible not only on the exterior, but also on the interior of this Downtown Washington church.
+Thus, this project included repointing of the stone masonry's mortar joints along the church's primary facades, and some stone replacement.
+Additionally, repairs were made to the roof, flashing, and gutter, as well as a window.
+These important repairs to this 1916 historic landmark, which addressed past water damage and help mitigate future moisture penetration, will ensure continued use of this longtime sacred space.

-mitigate future moisture.